The School of Engineering, founded in 1898, houses six departments, as well as the

 commitment to increasing the number of women and underrepresented groups among its students

 and faculty.
-For example, women currently account for 31%, 26%, and 18% of the undergraduate
+For example, women currently account for 31%, 33%, and

 students, graduate students, and full-time faculty, respectively.

 The enthusiasm of our students and professors contribute to making the School of Engineering